Harbhajan Singh, Raghav Chadha among 5 AAP candidates for Rajya Sabha polls | Education

 SAD legislative wing leader Manpreet Singh Ayali said, ''Is this the 'badlav' the Aam Aadmi Party (AAP) was talking about?
 Far from a sweeping pro-Punjab and pro-Punjabiat change, AAP seems to have cheated Punjabis by doling out Rajya Sabha tickets to businessmen, something which it has earlier done in Delhi also.'' ''It has also given a ticket to a henchman, besides rewarding a back room strategist.
 It has in this process ignored thousands of deserving party workers besides renowned Punjabis who were much more deserving of this honour,'' he said.

-The last date for filing nominations is Monday while the scrutiny will take place on Tuesday, according to an official release.
+The last date for filing nominations was Monday while the scrutiny will take place on Tuesday, according to an official release.

 The last date for the withdrawal of candidature is March 24.